-After calling downtown home for most of four decades, SBJ Publishing Inc. will be on the move this summer to Chesterfield Village.
+After calling downtown home for most of its 40 years in existence, SBJ Publishing Inc. will be on the move this summer to Chesterfield Village.

 The company, which produces weekly newspaper Springfield Business Journal and daily business news via SBJ.net, has listed its office, 313 Park Central West, for sale through NAI Enterprise LLC.
 The 111-year-old, three-story building has an asking price of $650,000.

 Jennifer Jackson, SBJ publisher since 2011, said the search for a new home had been ongoing for a couple of years.
 Jackson took over as owner of SBJ Publishing in 2017, after her mother, founding publisher Dianne Elizabeth Osis, retired.

 “It was a hard decision for us to leave downtown, and it wasn’t anything I was in a hurry to do,” Jackson said.
 “In making plans 10 years out or for the long range of Springfield Business Journal, I knew that I would rather focus my attention, energy and money on growing this business as opposed to caring for this real estate.”

 While searching for a “special place” to transition SBJ, Jackson began discussions with Chesterfield Village developer Larry Lipscomb.
 A 10-year lease-purchase agreement — with an undisclosed monthly rate — on the property is in place with Lipscomb.
 The office space at 2101 W. Chesterfield Blvd., Stes.
 B103-105, comprises 4,000 square feet, which formerly housed Mettemeyer Engineering LLC, CJD Engineering LLC and Sygna Technology LLC.

 “He is assisting us with infill to suit our needs,” Jackson said of Lipscomb, adding a $625,000 price has been set if the building is purchased within the first five years of the agreement.